Parylene Coating Services

 Parylene Technology - The Coating Process

-- Offers extremely high chemical resistance and superior electrical properties, making it adaptable for nearly any project
+- Offers extremely high chemical and fungal resistance, superior electrical properties and excellent an excellent barrier to gases, making it adaptable for nearly any project

-- Parylene coating ensures complete conformity, coating the entire assembly and leaving no areas open to exposure
+- Ensures complete conformity, coating the entire assembly and leaving no areas open to exposure

 Parylene Physical and Mechanical Properties